Lammbock

 Lammbock is a 2001 German stoner film.
-The protagonists of the movie are two pizza delivery men who decide to up their income by adding marijuana to the menu and get into trouble after attracting the attention of an undercover cop.
-There are numerous subplots, and the movie is essentially divided into various chapters, each dealing with different episodes.
-It is filmed in and around the Franconian city of Würzburg and in Cologne, North Rhine-Westphalia.
+The protagonists are two pizza delivery owners who decide to up their income by adding marijuana to the menu and get into trouble after attracting the attention of an undercover cop.
+There are numerous subplots, and the movie is essentially divided into various chapters, each dealing with a different episode.
+It was filmed in and around the Franconian city of Würzburg and in Cologne, North Rhine-Westphalia.

 Plot

 Kai and Stefan are two friends who own a gourmet pizza delivery business as a front for selling cannabis.
-Stefan is finishing law school and preparing to take the Bar examination to become a lawyer under the behest of his father, who is a judge.
+Stefan is in the final stages of law school under the behest of his father, who is a judge.
 They visit their outdoor cannabis growing operation only to discover that aphids are destroying their plants.
-They visit a head shop and meet Achim, who informs them that he knows how to get rid of aphids, handing them a tub full of Aphidoletes aphidimyza.
-However, unbeknownst to the protagonists, Achim is an undercover police officer.
+In a head shop they meet Achim, a stoner who says he knows how to get rid of aphids, handing them a tub full of Aphidoletes aphidimyza.
+However, Achim is an undercover police officer.

-After much debate, the duo decide to bring Achim to the plantation so that he can help with the aphid problem, using an adulterant on the plants called "Brain cell massacre," which, according to Achim, is used in Kazakhstan plantations.
-On the way to the growing area, they try to pick psychedelic mushrooms, convinced that nobody will be suspicious of mushrooms on a pizza.
-They test them out on Achim while he is at the plantation, stating that they already tried some.
-Achim is poisoned by the mushrooms and goes into a convulsive state, when suddenly a hunter is spotted nearby.
-The "Brain cell massacre" is used to knock Achim out, and he is locked in the protagonists' trunk, along with the hunter who discovered the cannabis plantation as well as the harvested crop itself.
+After much debate, the duo decide to bring Achim to the plantation to help with the aphid problem.
+His next idea is to use an adulterant on the plants called "Brain cell massacre," which he says is used on Kazakhstan plantations.
+On the way to the growing area, they try to pick some psychedelic mushrooms.
+They test them out on Achim while he is at the plantation, claiming that they already tried some.
+Achim is poisoned by the mushrooms and goes into a convulsive state, when they spot a hunter in the area.
+They lock up Achim in the trunk of their car, along with the hunter who discovered the cannabis plantation as well as the harvested crop.

-After narrowly avoiding an unrelated police search, the duo confront Stefan's father and confess their situation.
+After narrowly getting out of an unrelated traffic stop, the duo open up to Stefan's father and confess their situation.
 Though Stefan's father becomes upset, he calls the chief of police, whom he befriended when he was a public prosecutor.
-With the help of the chief of police, the duo get off the hook, and Stefan takes his bar exam only to walk out at the last minute to pursue his lifelong dream of owning a cafe on a beach.
+With the help of the chief of police, the duo get off the hook.
+Stefan takes his final exam only to walk out at the last minute to pursue his lifelong dream of owning a cafe on a beach.